TNRIS/InteractiveWaterPlan/README.md

    platforms, depending on how it is installed)
  - compass (`gem install compass`)

+Download the sqlite database `cache.db` from https://s3-us-west-2.amazonaws.com/tnris-misc/iswp/cache.db and place it in `application/server/cache/`

 ## Developing

 1. Install `nodemon` and `gulp` globally: `npm install -g nodemon gulp`